NVE/ebm/docs/source/user_case.rst

    TEK17,2025,2020,2029

+When done correctly ``building_code_parameters.csv`` should look like the example below.

 .. tabs::

    .. tab:: Formatted table

-        Below is the updated content of building_code_parameters.csv, including the new TEK30 entry and the adjusted period for TEK17.
+        Below is the updated content of building_code_parameters.csv.
+The new TEK30 entry and the adjusted end period for TEK17 are outlined in bold.

         .. csv-table:: Complete building_code_parameters.csv
            :header: "building_code", "building_year", "period_start_year", "period_end_year"